Taemine/Robotic-Projects/README.md

 # Robotic-Projects
 These are projects of CSE568, based on ROS and Unix.

-Topics include avoid obstacle using ladar detection, planning a route, and locolazation.
+Topics include avoiding obstacle using ladar detection, planning a route, and locolazation.